simonehagey/orbdot/docs/source/example_rv_trends.rst

           Model 1: 'rv_constant_linear', logZ = -150.66
           Model 2: 'rv_constant_quadratic', logZ = -154.42

-These comparisons confirm there is strong evidence supporting the model of a circular orbit for HAT-P-4 b with a long-term linear trend.
+These comparisons confirm that there is strong evidence supporting the model of a circular orbit for HAT-P-4 b with a long-term linear trend.

 Outer Companion Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The final step of this example is to call the :meth:`~orbdot.analysis.Analyzer.unknown_companion` method, which will use the best-fit results to constrain the mass and orbit of an outer companion that could induce the acceleration needed to account for the linear trend:
+The final step of the HAT-P-4 analysis is to call the :meth:`~orbdot.analysis.Analyzer.unknown_companion` method, which will use the best-fit results to constrain the mass and orbit of an outer companion that could induce the acceleration needed to account for the linear trend:

 .. code-block:: python